spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 Getting a good candidate a lot of the time revolves around word of mouth.

-Being a developer you begin to notice patterns with the increasing call you get, the same questions get asked over and over.
+Being a developer you begin to notice patterns with each call you get, the same questions get asked over and over.
 Also as a developer you want to keep things [DRY] to save yourself and the recruiter a bit of time.

 Beginning a job hunt is quite daunting searching Google